Mediahuis Ireland: South Africa

 Until 2013, the group was the second biggest newspaper publisher in South Africa, owning 14 newspapers including The Star and Pretoria News in Gauteng, the Daily Voice, Cape Times, Cape Argus and Weekend Argus in Cape Town, The Mercury, Post, Isolezwe, Daily News, Sunday Tribune and Independent on Saturday in Durban, the Diamond Fields Advertiser in Kimberley, as well as the national Sunday Independent and 13 community newspapers in Cape Town.
 The group's titles account for 48% of the total advertising spend in paid newspapers, 22% of all newspapers sold in the country, and 63% of the English language market.

 In mid-2012, speculation began that INM would sell their South African operation.
 This was later confirmed.
-INM had initially hoped for 250 million EUR for INM SA, however bids came in at around 150 million EUR.
+INM had initially hoped for 250 million EUR for INM SA, however, bids came in at around 150 million EUR.
 Cape Town businessman Iqbal Surve's Sekunjalo Investments consortium were the frontrunners to purchase INM SA.
 Initially Sekunjalo was set to take a 75% stake in the consortium, but this was changed to 55%, with the remainder going to two government entities.
-The first of these is the investment arm of the SA government, and the second, an investment arm of the Chinese government.
+The first of these is the investment arm of the SA government, and the second is an investment arm of the Chinese government.
 Commenting on the deal University of the Witwatersrand journalism professor Anton Harber said that "the ANC is working with their Chinese allies—ruling party to ruling party, in the way the Chinese government so often works—to increase their influence in our local media and counter what they view as a hostile media sector."

 Bloomberg reported that Denis O'Brien met Jacob Zuma, president of South Africa, during a private meeting at the hotel on 24 January 2013.
 He also met the broker negotiating the sale of INM SA.